The Home Depot Backyard Rink Contest

 Thinking of building an outdoor rink this winter?
 The Home Depot and your Guelph Storm are teaming up to offer outdoor rink makers the chance to face off against members of your Storm in what will undoubtedly be the biggest game on the block this season – and it all takes place right in your own backyard!

-If you or a family member is planning on building a backyard rink, be sure to enter to win a chance to play a game of shinny on your backyard rink against members of the Storm hockey team.
+If you or a family member is planning on building a backyard rink, be sure to enter for a chance to play a game of shinny on your backyard rink against members of the Storm hockey team.

 To enter, simply fill out the form here.

 All materials needed to build a backyard rink are available at your local The Home Depot store.
 One entry per person is permitted.
-Contest closes at 12pm on December 15th, 2017.
+Contest closes on December 16th, 2018.
 The winner will be randomly selected through a draw.
 Please note, the Storm reserve the right to confirm that the winner built a backyard rink.

 Contact homedepotbackyardrink.com for more details.